keyvanfatehi/SublimeCloud/README.md

 ## Usage (Push)

-* Use the SublimeCloudPush command to seed the repository with current data:
+Use the SublimeCloudPush command to seed the repository with current data:

-  - Check if ~/Library/Application Support/Sublime Text 2/Packages/User is a git repo
-    - If not, git init, git remote add origin <repo>
-  - git add . ; git commit -am "foo" ; git push -f origin master
+Open the console with CTRL ~
+Enter sublime.run_command("sublime_cloud_push")

 ## Usage (Pull)

-* Use the SublimeCloudPull command to replace current data with that on github:
+Use the SublimeCloudPull command to replace current data with that on github:

-  - Check if ~/Library/Application Support/Sublime Text 2/Packages/User is a git repo
-    - If not, git init, git remote add origin <repo>
-  - git pull origin master
+* Open the console with CTRL ~
+* Enter sublime.run_command("sublime_cloud_pull")

 ## Sublime Plugin Reference